furrtek/SiliconRE/README.md

 # Projects statuses

 * Done: Trace, schematic available.
 Verilog in some cases.
+Mistakes possible !
+See issues.
 * WIP: Work in progress.
 * Embargo: Work done.
 Privately paid work that will be released in the future.
 * Stalled: Some work done, can't do more right now.